erichmenge/signed_form/README.md

 Traditionally, when you create a form with Rails you enter your fields using something like `f.input :name` and etc.
 Once you're done making your form you need to make sure that you've either set those parameters as accessible in the model (Rails 3) or use `permit` (Rails 4).
 This is redundant.
 Why would you make a form for a user to fill out and then not accept their input?
-Thus you need to always maintain this synchronization.
+You need to always maintain this synchronization.

 SignedForm generates a list of attributes that you have in your form and attaches them to be submitted with the form along with a HMAC-SHA1 signature of those attributes to protect them from tampering.
 That means no more `permit` and